BryanPlummer/pl-clc/README.md

 # Phrase Localization and Visual Relationship Detection with Comprehensive Linguistic Cues

-**pl-clc** contains the implementation for our paper which has several implementation improvements over the initial arXiv version of the [paper](https://arxiv.org/abs/1611.06641).
+**pl-clc** contains the implementation for our [paper](https://arxiv.org/abs/1611.06641) which has several implementation improvements over the initial arXiv submission.
 If you find this code useful in your research, please consider citing:

     @article{plummerPLCLC2016,
         Author = {Bryan A. Plummer and Arun Mallya and Christopher M. Cervantes and Julia Hockenmaier and Svetlana Lazebnik},